Announcing NetBSD 6.1.4

 The NetBSD Project is pleased to announce NetBSD 6.1.4, the fourth security/bugfix update of the NetBSD 6.1 release branch.
 It represents a selected subset of fixes deemed important for security or stability reasons.

 Please note that all fixes in the prior security/bugfix updates (NetBSD 6.0.1 through 6.0.5, as well as 6.1.1, 6.1.2, and 6.1.3) are also in 6.1.4.
 See the release map graph on the NetBSD website for a visual representation of the relationship between releases.

 Complete source and binaries for NetBSD 6.1.4 are available for download at many sites around the world.
-A list of download sites providing FTP, AnonCVS, SUP, and other services may be found at http://www.NetBSD.org/mirrors/.
+A list of download sites providing FTP, AnonCVS, SUP, and other services may be found at https://www.NetBSD.org/mirrors/.
 We encourage users who wish to install via ISO or USB disk images to download via BitTorrent by using the torrent files supplied in the images area.
-A list of hashes for the NetBSD 6.1.4 distribution has been signed with the well-connected PGP key for the NetBSD Security Officer: ftp://ftp.NetBSD.org/pub/NetBSD/security/hashes/NetBSD-6.1.4_hashes.asc
+A list of hashes for the NetBSD 6.1.4 distribution has been signed with the well-connected PGP key for the NetBSD Security Officer: https://ftp.NetBSD.org/pub/NetBSD/security/hashes/NetBSD-6.1.4_hashes.asc

 NetBSD is free.
 All of the code is under non-restrictive licenses, and may be used without paying royalties to anyone.
 Free support services are available via our mailing lists and website.
 Commercial support is available from a variety of sources.
 More extensive information on NetBSD is available from our website: